CSLewin/NeonSunset/NEON SUNET.md

 Getting a legitimate **account** on a system containing your desired information or device access is hugely beneficial.
 While a lack of legitimate access won't stymie a skilled hacker, even a basic user account offers major insight into the workings of a system.
 Admin accounts are even more useful, and there's virtually nothing more effective than gaining physical access to a computer in order to (literally or figuratively) crack it open.
 User accounts are gained as easily as signing up for a service or posing as an employee.
 Admin accounts are rare, but there's always at least one person who has one.
 Gaining physical access to a computer system may be an entire job on its own.

-### Success
+### **Success**

-A successful hack for access gives control to the hacker for 1d10 rounds before the system regains control.
-Access to a device allows the hacker to perform any normal function of that device, to shut down the device, or to insert destructive code that will cause the device to strain itself to the point of breakage 1d10 rounds after the command is given.
+**A successful hack for control** allows a hacker to give commands to a device for 1d10 rounds before the system boots them out.
+Control of a device allows the hacker to perform any normal function of that device, to shut down the device, lock out other users from changing the device's current state, or to insert code that will cause the device to destroy itself at any point up to and including the final round in which the hacker controls the device.

-A successful hack for information has no relevant duration; long-term monitoring of a system is not possible without a legitimate account.
+**A successful hack for information** reveals the answer to the question asked or subject researched.
+A hack for information has no relevant duration; long-term monitoring of a system is not possible without a legitimate account.
 If a hacker wants to delete information from a system, a hack for access is required.

 ### Failing a Hard Hack